WolfTech-Innovations/Howl/README.md

-Based on the provided code, the **Howl** app appears to be a conversational AI interface that uses a CoreML model to generate responses.
-Here's a description of what the app does:

----

 # Howl

 **Howl** is an iOS application that allows users to interact with an AI assistant through a simple chat interface.
 The app uses a CoreML model to generate responses to user input.
 Here's how it works: